 For any questions regarding your ballot please call Suffolk County Board of Elections at 631 852-4500.

 Remember that New York State has a closed primary.
 If you have changed your party affiliation, it had to have been done by October 12 2019 in order for you to vote in your new party's primaries in 2020; unless you have moved from a different county or state and are now registered in Suffolk County, as long as you registered 25 days before primary day.
 As always, please check with the Board of Elections regarding party registration timing requirements.

-Although only enrolled members of a party can vote in that party's primary elections, registered voters may vote for any party's candidate on Election Day.
+Although only enrolled members of a party can vote in that party's primary elections, registered voters may vote for any party's candidate on Election Day Tel:631-852-4500

+Change of Address no later than 17 October.
 REMEMBER: You must be registered in order to vote.
-You may register if you will be 18 years of age by Election Day; a resident of the county for at least 30 days prior to the election, and a citizen of the United States.
+You may register if you are 18 years of age by Election Day; a resident of the county for at least 30 days prior to the election, and a citizen of the United States.
 If you have moved since the last time you voted, you must re-register.

 New York City BOE Executive Offices 32 Broadway,7th Floor New York, NY 10004 Tel: 212-487-5300

 Congratulations on Registering to Vote!
 As a citizen (age 18 or older) you have the right and responsibility to vote in elections.
 Educate yourself on the candidates and issues in each election.
 Once your registration has been processed by your county Board of Elections you will be mailed a card giving your polling place.
 If you do not receive the card in 4-6 weeks or have questions you may call them New York City 212 487-5300 Nassau County 516 571-2411 Suffolk County 631 852-4500